 Because this is about a mental illness, it's a lot harder to talk about than the fibro was, but I'm hopeful that this will be meaningful for a lot of people.
 For those of you who have similar issues, I hope this helps you to understand yourself, to know you're not alone, to find help.
 For those of you who don't suffer from mental illness, I hope this broadens your world view and gives you some idea of what it's like.
 Thank you for reading!

-*For more information about my experiences with mental and physical illness, go to this link.*
+*For more information about my experiences with mental illness, go to this link.*

 -- via Wikipedia, the free encyclopedia